The Secret for Replacing Missing Teeth: Dental Implants

 No one wants to have a big empty space in their smile left behind by a tooth that fell out.
-Things look even worse if you’ve got several teeth missing.
-Do you really want to show people that you’re missing teeth?
+Things look even worse if you have got several teeth missing.
+Do you really want to show people that you are missing teeth?
 Besides, missing teeth can make it harder for you to eat the foods you love and increase your risk of bone loss and gum disease.
-That’s why our Boone, NC dentist Dr. Steven Airey has a long-lasting solution: dental implant.
+That is why our experienced dentist, Dr. Steven Airey, has a long-lasting solution: dental implants.

-- Because your natural teeth have roots that go down into the jawbone, a dental implant uses an artificial root to do the same.
-It’s made from titanium because your body doesn’t reject that type of metal.
+Because your natural teeth have roots that go down into the jawbone, a dental implant uses an artificial root to do the same.
+It is made from titanium because your body does not reject that type of metal.

 Dental implants are as close as you can get to growing your tooth back.

-While that’s healing, we will have a replacement tooth made that will fit that spot: a molar for a molar, for example.
+While that is healing, we will have a replacement tooth made that will fit that spot.
 When the implant site is healed, Dr. Airey will place the abutment on the implant and then the replacement tooth to the abutment.

-How Can You Be Sure I’m A Good Candidate For Dental Implants?
+How Can You Be Sure I am a Good Candidate for Dental Implants?

 In order to safely implant that titanium root, we need to make sure your jawbone is thick and healthy enough to hold it.
 If the bone there is weak, placing the implant could fracture your jawbone or fail altogether.
-That’s why we have the revolutionary Galileos three-dimensional imaging unit.
-This device will create a 3-D image of your jaw and teeth, letting Dr. Steven Airey know whether you’re a good candidate for a dental implant.
+That is why we have the revolutionary Galileos® three-dimensional imaging unit.
+This device will create a 3D image of your jaw and teeth, letting Dr. Airey know whether you are a good candidate for a dental implant.